VioIchigo/CS61C-projects/cs170-proj/README.md

 # project-starter-code
-Starter code for the CS 170 course project
+code for the CS 170 course project, Spring 2018